 Work with a partner.
-Match the organization or service to the correct description below.Refer to the PLSPeople's Law School, Consumer Law (2011) and write down the website for each organization.
+Match the organization or service to the correct description below.
+Refer to the PLS booklet, Consumer Law (2011) and write down the website for each organization.

-Mediate-BC People's s Law School Lawyer Referral Access Pro Bono Better B Business Bureau Consumer Protection BC Dial-a-Law Credit C ounselling Canadian Home Builders Association of BC Clicklaw , Canadian Consumer Association 1. nformation from a lawyer for a fee of \$25 plus taxes for the f irst 30 minutes.
-Website: 2.
-Helps consumers p lan their renovation and explains what to do when there are pro - Website: 3.
-A portal for public Columbia legal information and education in British Website: 4.
-Can help you mana problems. age your finances and deal with your debt Website: 5. e lawyers provide free legal advice to people a lawyer and who cannot get legal aid.
-Website: 6.
-Specializes in a wid processes. le variety of dispute resolution tools and • Website: 7.
-You Owe Money; So omeone Owes You money Website: 8.
-Assists people deal ling with consumer problems Website: 9.
-An online gateway complaint that explains how to make a consumer oop.ac Website: 10 .
-Provides informati Branch ion from the Canadian Bar Association, BC Website: 11 .
-Provides protection ns for BC consumers Website:
+Mediate-BC People': s Law School Lawyer Referral

+Access Pro Bono Better E Business Bureau Consumer Protection BC

+Dial-a-Law Credit C Counselling Canadian Home Builders Association of BC

+Clicklaw 1 Canadian Consumer Association

+1. Offers advice and in plus taxes for the f nformation from a lawyer for a fee of \$25

+plus taxes for the f Website:

+2. Helps consumers p lan their renovation and explains what to do

+when there are pro oblems.

+Website:

+3. A portal for public Columbia legal information and education in British

+Website:

+4. Can help you mana problems. age your finances and deal with your debt

+Website:

+5. Offers clinics where e lawyers provide free legal advice to people

+who cannot afford a lawyer and who cannot get legal aid.

+Website:

+6. Specializes in a wid processes. le variety of dispute resolution tools and

+Website:

+7. You Owe Money; S omeone Owes You money

+Website:

+8. Assists people deal ling with consumer problems Website:

+9. An online gateway complaint that explains how to make a consumer

+Website:

+10 .
+Provides informati Branch ion from the Canadian Bar Association, BC

+Website:

+11 .
+Provides protection ns for BC consumers

+• Website: